davidcnitu/cloud-computing-project/README.md

 All available requests with their respective endpoints are displayed below:

-Health Check: <GET /Health/> Description: Performs a health check and
+Health Check: <GET /Health/> Description: Performs a health check and external REST API interaction

 Get Products: <GET /Products/> Description: Fetches all products from the database